walles/batterylogger/README.md

 TODO before public release
 --------------------------
-* Try turning the phone with an almost-empty history.
-Note how you get the same dialog over and over.
-Fix that so that the dialog only shows up once.

 * Make sure there's enough room for the tick labels at the bottom;
 there wasn't on one of the beta devices.